 Your sketch doesn’t have to have ‘scenes’, it can be just one setting, however it will still need to be interactive and dynamic enough for 3 minutes, so you will still need multiple diagrams to show how it will evolve and develop over time.

 Can I use my storyboard drawing(s) in my interaction statement?

-Can I change my ideas after I’ve shown the tutor my storyboard in the week 9 lab?
+Can I change my ideas after I’ve shown the tutor my storyboard this week?